1stage/MazeOfAsterion-AQ/docs/ITEMS_AND_MONSTERS.md

 # Items & Monsters Reference

-Last updated: 2025-11-10
+Last updated: 2025-12-06

 This document catalogs item and monster codes, their color/level encoding, behaviors, placement, and rendering as implemented in the assembly source.
-It complements `MapMemory.md`.

 ## Encoding Basics